 Public Comment: Kelly Lamp, National Electrical Contractor Association, expressed appreciation to EO Lorenzo for presenting the pending rules to the Senate Commerce and Human Resources Committee (SCHRC).
 Mr. Lamp shared that he has been reaching out to legislators expressing approval of the pending rules because they reflect the input received from stakeholders.
 EO Lorenzo clarified that she requested the SCHRC grant early implementation of the pending rules to reduce some of the barriers to industry created by the temporary rules.
 The SCHRC determined they will wait until the House Business Committee (HBC) reviews the rules.
 If approved by the HBC, EO Lorenzo will work with both Committees to advance the early implementation through the concurrent resolution process.
-Jeremy Redman, IBEW 291, asked what the process would be in effect until Sine Die and then new temporary rules would have to be drafted again this year.
+Jeremy Redman, IBEW 291, asked what the process would be if the pending rules are not approved.
+EO Lorenzo explained that the current temporary rules would be in effect until Sine Die and then new temporary rules would have to be drafted again this year.
 Gary Sonnen, Sonnen Electric, thanked DOPL for providing the Electrical Contractor Training and thanked the Board for conducting informative and succinct meetings.